Khrystyna Pohranychna: 2021

 In March 2021, Pohranychna tested positive for COVID-19 and had to miss the Sofia World Cup.
 She returned to competition at the Tashkent World Cup and placed seventh in the clubs and ribbon event finals.
 At the Ukrainian Championships, she won the all-around silver medal by only 0.100 behind Viktoriia Onopriienko.
 She then finished fifteenth in the all-around at the Pesaro World Cup.

-She competed at her first senior European Championships in Varna, Bulgaria.
-She only competed on the ribbon, helping the Ukrainian team place fifth and qualifying for the ribbon final.
+In June, she competed at her first senior European Championships in Varna, Bulgaria.
+She only competed with the ribbon, helping the Ukrainian team place fifth and qualifying for the ribbon final.
 In the ribbon final, she placed sixth with a score of 22.000.
 In July, she competed at the Minsk World Challenge Cup and won her second World Cup medal, a bronze in the ribbon, and also placed sixth in the all-around.

 Pohranychna and Viktoriia Onopriienko were selected to represent Ukraine at the 2020 Summer Olympics in Tokyo.
 Pohranychna qualified for the individual all-around final in tenth place, ahead of Japan's Sumire Kita by 0.300.
 In the all-around final, she finished in ninth place ahead of Onopriienko with a total score of 95.100.

 After the Olympic Games, Pohranychna competed at the World Championships in Kitakyushu, Japan.
 In the ribbon final, she placed fourth with a score of 21.950 behind Alina Harnasko and Dina and Arina Averina.
 She also placed eighth in the hoop and clubs finals.
 She then competed in the all-around final and finished in eleventh place, and Ukraine placed fourth in the team competition.